AlexisPerdomoD/e-free/README.md

 # E-Free

-This App is pretended to be a complete option to start with by needing and API REST Server for any kind of e-comerse.
+This App is pretended to be a complete option to start with by needing and API REST Server for any kind of e-commerse.

 the idea of this project is to connect or create your mongodb with your products and users and you'll be ready to use the endpoints of this.